There’s a tool that most publishers aren’t using to drive traffic to their websites. Are you?

 4. Your ad won’t run unless your content is being shared.
 This is a great tool for publishers who have traction, but you likely won’t see results if your site does not yet have a following.

 5. The ad will not impact your Facebook Page.
 This is nice for anyone without a successful Facebook Page, but for those with a Page to grow such an ad will not lead to that benefit.

 Would a Page Post Sponsored Story be more effective?
-You should split test and find out for yourself.
+You should Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. and find out for yourself.

 6. The endorsement can be confusing.
 When I first saw the Sean Parker Sponsored Story in my News Feed, I thought that Sean Parker had promoted his own post.
 I did not realize that this came from PageLever.